GeraltTheWolf/AlgebraCryptography/README.md

 This is repository contains code used in Cryptography course practice labs on Algebra university course.

+Project is built with PyCharm and using Python 3.73 default system interpreter

+Each Lab can use some dependency library that must be installed in order to work

 ## Lab 03

 Fixing some given python file and make it work.